-Information about consumer complaints is available to the public through the Bureau's public Consumer Complaint Database (the database), launched on June 19, 2012.
-The database was initially populated with credit card complaints received on and after June 1, 2012, and has been expanded over time:
+Information about consumer complaints is available to the public, through the Bureau's public Consumer Complaint Database, launched on June 19, 2012.
+The Consumer Complaint Database was initially populated with credit card complaints received on and after June 1, 2012, and has been expanded over time, including the addition of debt collection complaints dating back to July 10, 2013, added in November 2013; payday loan complaints dating back to November 6, 2013, added July 2014; and consumer complaint narratives and optional company public responses, added June 2015.
+A complaint is listed in the database when the company responds to the complaint confirming a commercial relationship with the consumer, or after the company has had the complaint for 15 days, whichever comes first.
+Complaints can be removed if they do not meet all of the publication criteria.

-- October 2012: added credit card complaints dating back to December 1, 2011; - March 2013: added mortgage complaints dating back to December 1, 2011, bank account and service complaints, student loan complaints, vehicle and other consumer loan complaints, all dating back to March 1, 2012; - May 2013: added credit reporting complaints dating back to October 22, 2012 and money transfer complaints dating back to April 4, 2013; - November 2013: added debt collection complaints dating back to July 10, 2013; - July 2014: added payday loan complaints dating back to November 6, 2013; - January 2015: added prepaid cards, other consumer loans (pawn and title), and other financial services dating back to July 19, 2014; and - June 2015: added consumer complaint narratives and optional company public responses.

-A complaint is listed in the database when the company responds to the complaint, or after the company has had the complaint for 15 days, whichever comes first.
-Complaints can be removed if they do not meet all of the publication criteria.9 timely, how the company responded, and whether the consumer disputed the company's response.
+The database updates nightly, and contains certain individual complaint-level data collected by the CFPB, including the type of complaint, the date of submission, the consumer's zip code, and the company that the complaint concerns.
+The database also includes information about the actions taken by a company in response to a complaint - whether the company's response was timely, how the company responded, and whether the consumer disputed the company's response.
 The database does not include confidential information about consumers' identities.

-The database updates nightly, and contains certain individual complaint-level data collected by the CFPB, including the type of complaint, the date of submission, the consumer's zip code, and the company that the complaint concerns.
-The database also includes information about the actions taken by a company in response to a complaint - whether the company's response was